antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Somatic mutations in neuroblastoma
 ----------------------------------

-For this the samples where sent to the Complete Genomics sequencing facility, now taken over by BGI, for whole-genome paired-end sequencing.
+For this the samples were sent to the Complete Genomics sequencing facility, now taken over by BGI, for whole-genome paired-end sequencing.
 They provide a sequence as a service model.
 Genomes were sequenced at an average coverage of 50.
 Compared to the HG18 reference genome an average of 3,347,592 singlenucleotide variants (SNVs) per genome were obtained, in accordance with reported frequencies of interpersonal variants.

 The R2 development team has processed these WGS data further using the CGAtools software to compare tumor with lymphocyte genomes.
 This provided a somatic score, estimating the likelihood of mutations to be somatic.
 Through several filtering steps the somatic mutations were determined with respect to the reference genome.